 Then build the code.
 If there are errors then correct them.
 If everything is all right you should get the message:

 Now it’s time to run simulator.
 Open control panel

 There you see the main peripherals.
-Diodes D1..8, three sliders (potentiometers), keypad and microcontroller settings: speed (you may slow down you code), temperature and clock speed.
-And also there is simulated current source requirement of MCU.
+Diodes D1..8, three sliders (potentiometers), keypad, and microcontroller settings: speed (you may slow down your code), temperature, and clock speed.
+And also, there is a simulated current source requirement of MCU.